juice-shop/pwning-juice-shop/part2/unvalidated-redirects.md

   Compiler was not able to clean up after them automatically.
 * It is of course not sufficient to just visit any of the crypto currency links _directly_ to solve the challenge.

-### Enforce a redirect to a page you are not supposed to redirect to

-This challenge is about _redirecting_ to an entirely disallowed different location.

-* You can find several places where redirects happen in the OWASP Juice Shop
-* The application will only allow you to redirect to _whitelisted_ URLs
-* Tampering with the redirect mechanism might give you some valuable information about how it works under to hood

-> White list validation involves defining exactly what _is_ authorized,
-> and by definition, everything else is not authorized.[^1]

 [^1]: https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html#whitelisting-vs-blacklisting